|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 There are people who can make all the wedding arrangements for you at a fee to be arranged between you and them.
 All service providers must have their own insurance for third party damage and for their own employees.
 It is in your interest to check that these are in place.

-We can make available a bedroom and bathroom for the bride and/or groom to change, make-up etc without charge.
+We have no accommodation for an overnight stay, but can make available a room and loo in the main house, at no extra charge, if the bride wishes to get ready in the house before the wedding.
 You are welcome to keep presents at your own risk in the main house overnight.

-We are very happy that confetti is part of any wedding.
-We would ask that it should not be thrown in the Manor itself but used in the courtyard or wedding barn.
+We are happy that biodegradeable confetti is part of any wedding but we would ask that it is not used in the Manor itself but used in the courtyard or wedding barn.
 Biodegradable confetti is now available for purchase, and clearly would be very much appreciated.

 Photography and Video